Here is everything you need to know about freekeh, how it's cooked, its health benefits, and what to serve it with.

 Uncooked or dry freekeh can be stored in the pantry while kept in a well-sealed bag, similar to how to store rice or quinoa.
 When uncooked and stored properly it will last for a while!

-How to serve freekeh
+How to Cook Freekeh

 - Prep Time: 15